Asynchronous Communication and Why Your Work Will Benefit From It

 Most of us try to find balance by squeezing our focus time into those small pockets when our calendars are actually clear.
 But the constant gear shifting can make it difficult to regain focus — it only takes 20 minutes to feel significantly stressed after an interruption at work — and time spent in synchronous meetings adds up quickly.
 In fact, 15% of a company’s time is spent in meetings, and it seems like that number is only increasing over time as more of us adapt to remote work (and the virtual meetings that come with it) due to COVID-19.

-Because it doesn’t require all parties to be present, asynchronous communication can help you keep the conversation going on your own time, which means fewer interruptions in your workday.
+Because it doesn’t require all parties to be present, asynchronous communication can help you keep the conversation going on your own time, which means fewer interruptions in your workday and more time to do deep work.
 In other words, relying more on asynchronous communication can help you build synchronous meeting time around your focus time, instead of the other way around.
-You can still keep an entire organization on the same page, deliver and solicit feedback, and provide and receive team-wide updates without having to constantly hop in and out of meetings.
+You can still keep an entire organization on the same page, deliver and solicit feedback, and provide and receive team-wide updates, and share metrics without having to constantly hop in and out of meetings or schedule Zoom calls across different time zones.

-Of course, there are times when synchronous communication is the best way to deliver your message.
+Of course, there are times when synchronous communication is the best way to deliver your message, such as a brainstorming session.

 If you’re unsure which type of communication to use, remember this tip: When you don’t need the recipient’s input right away, then you can (and should) communicate your thoughts or ideas asynchronously.